MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/cm-prob-failed-install.md

 # Code 28 - CM_PROB_FAILED_INSTALL

-This function is reserved for system use.

-The device's drivers are not installed.
+This Device Manager error message indicates that the device's drivers are not installed.

 ## Error Code